 For example, if you’re in charge of writing blog posts for your company, you must secure your blogging platform by using strong passwords and enabling two-factor authentication.
 That way, when you try to log in, you’ll get a login code on your smartphone or email (whatever you choose) that you’re required to provide so you can get access to your account.
 These are two simple steps that significantly improve your account’s security and protect your data from hackers.

-For the first time, employees like you and I work from home.
-Most remote workers don’t know the best practices that other experienced remote workers know.
+Most remote workers don’t know the best security practices that other experienced remote workers know.
 Employee negligence is one of the essential causes of cybersecurity breaches, and this risk increases while working remotely.

 No doubt, our primary focus is cybersecurity, but we can’t completely ignore physical security when it comes to protecting the company’s sensitive information.
 For instance, some workers might talk loudly on their phones while working on the rooftop or garden, exposing their company’s financial data to nearby people.
-According to recent statistics, hacking, and attacks are a significant source of financial loss.
+Therefore, change your habits and help your company maintain online security.

 There’s a solution to every problem; the same goes for handling security challenges.
-Working remotely in a secure environment requires workers to follow specific tips, which are as follows.
+Working remotely in a secure environment requires workers to follow specific tips.
+Below are the tips based on our expertise and research:

-- Employee Education: Data security must be everybody’s top priority.
+- Employee education: Data security must be everybody’s top priority.
 Companies must adequately train and educate their employees regarding securing their data and the possible dangers.
-As the company’s policy says, employees should ensure and lock their laptops with robust passwords.
-They should know about using the best password managers if they fail to create a robust password.
-Also, educate them on using their devices’ best antivirus and anti-malware products.
-Secondly, equip the employees with the appropriate tools that go in a long way in protecting their valuable data.
+Employees should know how to use the password managers if they fail to create a robust password.
+Also, they must know how to use antivirus and anti-malware products on their devices.
+Secondly, equip the employees with the appropriate tools that go a long way in protecting their valuable data.

-- Use Cloud Computing Services: Another promising solution remote workers shouldn’t overlook is cloud computing services.
+- Use cloud computing services: Another promising solution remote workers should look for is cloud computing services.
 Ask employees to work and save all necessary data on cloud services connected to your office and home network.
 The Cloud services allow you to access, connect, monitor, and secure your assets on the cloud without following any geographical restrictions.

-- Invest in a VPN: A VPN is specifically designed to ensure your online traffic and protects it from all snooping eyes.
-VPN uses robust military-grade encryption to shield your data.
-Use a VPN at home to avoid data leaks and online spying resulting in a hack.
-It’s better to choose premium VPNs over free ones because of security concerns.
-Thus, choose a VPN wisely according to your need and desire.
+- Invest in a VPN: A VPN is specifically designed to secure your online traffic and protect it from snooping eyes.
+It uses robust military-grade encryption to shield your data.
+Use a VPN at home to avoid data leaks and online spying that can result in a hack.
+Because of security concerns, it’s better to choose premium VPNs over free ones.
+Thus, choose a VPN wisely according to your needs and desires.

-- Set up Firewalls: Firewalls function as the first line of defense against threats entering your system.
+- Set up firewalls: Firewalls function as the first line of defense against threats entering your system.
 They act as a barricade between your device and the internet by closing the communication ports.
 The prime function of firewalls is to prevent malicious programs from entering your device to prevent data leaks.
-The hardware firewalls are present in most of the routers by default.
-Make sure to check if it’s enabled or not.
-However, you can have one from any online marketplace if you don’t have one.
+Hardware firewalls are present in most routers by default.
+Ensure to enable it.
+However, if you don’t have one, you can get one from any online marketplace.

 - Password expiration approach: Recognizing accounts with passwords approaching expiration with active communication helps prevent the issue of password expiration.
 There are specific tools that allow the IT admins to configure password expiration email reminders to send through their SMTP server, letting the IT admins communicate password expiration to remote users.
 You can define how long the emails will be shipped before the password expiration and how often they’re posted.